-This adults-only all-inclusive resort brought the world to the Turks & Caicos door when it opened in 1984—and the rest is commercial-development history.
-The property has a long stretch of Grace Bay beach to play on, and play the Club Medders do splendidly.
-The basic accommodations may be just a few notches above sleep-away camp, but with this many toys around, who cares?
-Even in low season Club Med Turkoise is booked solid by singles and couples here for fun in the sun.
-Aside from a raft of watersports equipment (kayaks, stand-up paddleboards, sailboats, snorkeling gear), Turkoise has a flying trapeze and circus school (where you can take juggling lessons), a sailing school, and a fitness school.
-When school is out, the music starts thumping and the party begins.
+This adults-only all-inclusive resort brought the world to the Turks & Caicos door when it opened in 1984—and the rest is development history.
+It's got a long stretch of Grace Bay beach to play on, and play the Club Medders do.
+The clean, basic accommodations may lack the luxe touches of neighboring resorts, but with this many toys around—and at these prices on wildly expensive Grace Bay—who cares?
+Even in low season Club Med Turkoise is booked solid by sociable singles and couples here for a serious sports tuneup and serious fun in the sun.
+Aside from a raft of watersports equipment (kayaks, stand-up paddleboards, sailboats, snorkeling gear), Turkoise has a brand-new infinity pool, a flying trapeze and circus school (where guests can take juggling lessons), a sailing school, a fitness school, and a savvy fitness staff.
+At the end of the day, when school is out, when Zumba classes stop moving, when water aerobics are done, the music starts thumping (literally) and the party begins.